FedePenna/pipex/README.md

 ```

 Yeah, lots of still reachable, nothing to actually worry about since it's probably because of your pc.
-Here in 42 Rome this often happens.
+Also Here in 42 Rome this often happens.

 ```
 valgrind --show-leak-kinds=all ./pipex Makefile "cat" "ls" outfile